MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 description: "Provides Office admins with an overview of how Microsoft Teams is automatically installed with Office 365 ProPlus."
 ---

-# Deploy Microsoft Teams with Office 365 ProPlus
+# Deploy Microsoft Teams with Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).